-Key Commitments Our Approach We will understand the sources, scope and extent of greenhouse gas emissions associated with our activities.
-We will: continue transparent public reporting of our emission profile, including our emissions from production activities work with experts to improve our understanding of the full life cycle of our products and strategies for effectively reducing greenhouse gas emissions from their production and use.
-We will continually improve energy and greenhouse gas management at our sites.
-Emissions abatement and energy saving considerations are built into our decision-making processes.
-We will: • share leading practice and innovation in energy and operational efficiency to deliver savings in emissions and costs • continue to pursue external projects and other opportunities that deliver tangible reductions in greenhouse gas emissions and generate credits.
+Our Commitments Our Approach We will understand the sources, scope and extent of greenhouse gas emissions associated with our activities.
+We will: continue transparent public reporting of our emissions profile, including our emissions from production activities; work with experts to improve our understanding of the full life cycle of our products and strategies for effectively reducing greenhouse gas emissions from their production and use.
+We will continually improve energy and greenhouse gas management at our operations.
+Emissions abatement and energy-saving considerations are built into our decision-making processes.
+We will: share leading practice and innovation in energy and operational efficiency to deliver savings in emissions and costs; continue to pursue external projects and other opportunities that deliver tangible reductions in greenhouse gas emissions and generate credits.
 We will work collaboratively with customers, communities and employees to reduce emissions and support internal emissions reduction projects.
-We will spend US\$300 million over the period 2008 to 2012 to: support industry research, development and demonstration of low emissions technologies including collaborative research dedicated to accelerating the commercial uptake of technologies such as carbon capture and geosequestration provide capital funding for internal energy projects with a greenhouse gas emissions reduction component that might not otherwise be competitive within our normal capital allocation processes support the efforts of our employees and our local communities to reduce their emissions.
+We will spend US\$300 million over the period 2008 to 2012 to: • support industry research, development and demonstration of low emissions technologies including collaborative research dedicated to accelerating the commercial uptake of promising technologies; • provide capital funding for internal energy projects with a greenhouse gas emissions reduction component that might not otherwise be competitive within our normal capital allocation processes; • support the efforts of our employees and our local communities to reduce their emissions.
 We will work with governments and other stakeholders on the development of policies that provide the necessary incentives and tools for effective, equitable abatement.
-We will: • support policies aimed at accelerating the cost-effective reduction of emissions • support market-based mechanisms, provided that the measures are efficient, broad-based (geographically and cross-industry sectors) and are progressively introduced.
+We will: • support policies aimed at accelerating the cost-effective reduction of emissions; • support market-based mechanisms, provided that the measures are efficient, broad-based (geographically and across industry sectors) and progressively introduced.

-We develop and maintain inventories of greenhouse gas emissions that include all sources of Scope 1 (direct) and Scope 2 (purchased electricity and steam) emissions as defined by the World Resources Institute/World Business Council for Sustainable Development Greenhouse Gas Protocol.
+We develop and maintain inventories of greenhouse gas emissions that include sources of emissions aligned with the World Resources Institute/World Business Council for Sustainable Development Greenhouse Gas Protocol.